Ares-Developers/Ares-docs/new/bounty.rst

   The amount rewarded as bounty if an object with this veterancy is destroyed.
   Can be negative to penalize the player.
 Defaults to :tag:`Bounty.Value`.

+The following tag can be used to disable bounty for killing objects owned by a house.

+:tagdef:`[Country]GivesBounty=boolean`
+  Whether this country is eligible for giving bounty.
+If :value:`no`, killing units and structures of this country will not give any bounty.
+Defaults to :value:`yes`.

 .. versionadded:: 0.C